elementdavv/internet_archive_downloader/README.md

 <image src="resources/capture/download1.png">

-After successful downloads, the book will be returned automatically for availability to other users.
+On successful downloads, the book will be returned automatically for availability to other users.

 ### HathiTrust:
 No login, no borrows required.
 In [hathitrust.org](https://hathitrust.org), for books with full view permission, a new section, "Ayesha", appears above the "Download" section on the left-hand side of the page.
 The section contains three buttons, "Quality", "Tasks" and "Download".